-This course meets degree completion requirements for the following program
+This course meets degree completion requirements for the following program learning outcomes (PLOs):

-- A. Integrate knowledge of liberal arts, sciences, theories, and concepts to provide safe, evidence-based, professional nursing care. - B. Assume accountability for patient centered, wholistic nursing care across the life span of diverse populations and settings. - C. Utilize nursing judgment supported by best current evidence to prevent illness and promote, maintain, and restore health. - D. Collaborate in a professional, culturally sensitive style in the delivery of healthcare. - E. Promote excellence in nursing through safe practices and quality improvement. - F. Employ informatics and technology in the delivery and management of healthcare.
+- A. Integrate knowledge of liberal arts, sciences, theories, and concepts to provide safe, evidence-based, professional nursing care. - B. Assume accountability for patient-centered, wholistic nursing care across the life span of diverse populations and settings. - C. Utilize nursing judgment supported by best current evidence to prevent illness and promote, maintain, and restore health. - D. Collaborate in a professional, culturally sensitive style in the delivery of healthcare.

+- E. Promote excellence in nursing through safe practices and quality improvement. - F. Employ informatics and technology in the delivery and management of healthcare. - G. Demonstrate a personal leadership style that integrates Christian principles, a global perspective, wholeness, ethical behavior, and cultural awareness.

-IV.
-UNIVERSITY OUTCOMES
+V. UNIVERSITY OUTCOMES

-This course aligns with the following University Outcomes as indicated on the last page
+This course aligns with the following University Outcomes as indicated on the last page:

 - A. Spiritual Integrity

 - B. Personal Resilience

 - C. Intellectual Pursuit

 - D. Global Engagement

-- E. Bold Vision

-V. TEXTBOOKS AND OTHER LEARNING RESOURCES
+VI.
+TEXTBOOKS AND OTHER LEARNING RESOURCES